rclone/rclone/docs/content/sftp.md

 Paths are specified as `remote:path`.
 If the path does not begin with a `/` it is relative to the home directory of the user.
 An empty path `remote:` refers to the user's home directory.
-For example, `rclone lsd remote:` would list the home directory of the user cofigured in the rclone remote config (`i.e /home/sftpuser`).
+For example, `rclone lsd remote:` would list the home directory of the user configured in the rclone remote config (`i.e /home/sftpuser`).
 However, `rclone lsd remote:/` would list the root directory for remote machine (i.e. `/`)